Diokuz/puppeteer-request-mocker/README.md

   // [] by default
   skipQueryParams: ['randomId', 'timestamp'],

+  // In some cases you could have some random GET params, which are not affects the response body
+  // but several params may be important for you
+  // [] by default
+  skipAllQueryParamsExcept: ['important'],
   // Same as skipQueryParams but for post body params
   // Only application/json MIME type is supported
   skipPostParams: ['randomId', 'timestamp'],